DevOps-MBSE/AaC-Req-QA/README.md

 endpoint in OpenAI or Azure OpenAI or a self-hosted endpoint using a tool like Ollama or vLLM.

 - AAC_AI_URL:  The usl of the LLM endpoint.
 Example:  https://localhost:11434/v1
 - AAC_AI_MODEL:  The name of the LLM model.
-Example:  mistral
+Example:  `mistral` for local (i.e. Ollama), `gpt-4` for OpenAI or Azure
 - AAC_AI_KEY:  The access key for the API.
 If using a local model, any value will work but it must not be empty or missing.
 Example: not-a-real-key

+If you wish to use an Azure OpenAI set the following environment variables.

+- AAC_AI_TYPE:  Set to "Azure", otherwise standard OpenAI client will be used.
+- AAC_AI_API_VERSION:  Set to your desired / supported API Version.
+Example: 2023-12-01-preview

 If you have a proxy, set the proxy environment variables.